 Electronics / sensing / actuation

-Custom designed and laser cut Scotch yoke mechanical devices are being developed for fail-safe motor actuation of monofilament pull strings that will run through the palace for movement in response to sensor activation.
+Custom-designed and laser-cut Scotch yoke mechanical devices are being developed for fail-safe motor actuation of monofilament pull strings that will run through the robotic palace structures for movement in response to sensor activation.

 Software / Behavior / Misbehavior / Mesh Networks

 They will emerge in this process.
-Emergence can be described as individual elements emerging into an organic whole, through the interactions of localized sensing and actuation behaviors.
+Emergence can be described as individual elements emerging into an organic whole through the interactions of localized sensing and actuation behaviors.

-All robots will move toward the body heat of humans moving through the space.
+All robots will move toward the body heat of humans moving through space.
 The robots will also respond to each other with a distributed mesh network of sensors and actuators, so the individual robots will form a large a-life robotic organism.

-One moving C / Borg bot will cause a cascade of other C / Borg bots to move and respond in like manner given humans proximity to the robots.
+One moving C / Borg bot will cause a cascade of other C / Borg bots to move and respond in like manner, given humans’ proximity to the robots.

 Lighting / Visual / Emotional

-Lighting will be an important component both actually and metaphorically.
+Lighting will be an essential component both actually and metaphorically.
 Bright RGB LED boards are placed inside each C / Borg robot allowing constantly changing, flickering colors to project light of varying intensities onto the ceilings and walls of the Vallensbæk Station DIAS.

 Public Discussion / Participation / Education

-Danish Local / International Web Outreach
+Local / International Web Outreach